The Holocaust in Germany: Deportation to ghettos and extermination camps

 Local residents look on as a group of Jewish deportees arrives at the Fränkischen Hof assembly center during a deportation action in Kitzingen, 24 March 1942.

 At the beginning of September 1941, all German Jews were required to wear a yellow star, and later that month, Hitler decided to deport them to the east.
 In conjunction with the mass deportation, emigration was banned.
 By the end of 1941, 42,000 Jews from Greater Germany and 5,000 Romani people from Austria had been deported to Łódź, Kovno, Riga, and Minsk, where most were not immediately executed.
-In late November, 5,000 German Jews were shot outside of Kovno and another 1,000 near Riga, but Himmler ordered an end to such massacres and some in the senior Nazi leadership voiced doubts about killing German Jews.
+In late November, 5,000 German Jews were shot outside of Kovno and another 1,000 near Riga, but Heinrich Himmler ordered an end to such massacres and some in the senior Nazi leadership voiced doubts about killing German Jews.
 Executions of German Jews in the Baltic States resumed in early 1942.
+Thomas Fuchs writes that Hitler often issued instructions regarding the genocide verbally to Himmler rather than through written directives.
+This practice helped avoid a direct documentary trail linking Hitler to the extermination program and reflected broader efforts by the Nazi leadership to conceal the mass murder of European Jews.

 Around 55,000 German Jews were deported between March and June 1942, mainly to ghettos in the Lublin District of the General Governorate whose inhabitants had shortly before been killed in Belzec.
 Many able-bodied men were removed from the transports at Majdanek for forced labor.
 From mid-June some transports were directed to Sobibor where most deportees were immediately murdered.
 Others were deported to Minsk where instead of being imprisoned in the ghetto, almost all were immediately killed at Maly Trostinets.
 In late 1942 additional Jews from Greater Germany were deported to killing centers or ghettos in Eastern Europe.

 Although the Nazis' goal of eliminating any Jewish population from Germany had largely been achieved in 1943, it was reversed in 1944 with the deportation of around 200,000 Jews from Greater Hungary due to increasing demand for labor.